 In the mouth: subtlety is the name of the game here.
-Gentle, stately flavours wash over, continuing the theme of the nose: sweetness of those same dried fruits all mingles together nicely, but it’s almost muted by something.
-A nuttiness seems to interrupt the fruit.
+Gentle, stately flavours wash over, continuing the theme of the nose.
+Sweetness from those same dried fruit notes all seem to mingle together nicely, but it’s almost muted by something.
+A nuttiness interrupts the fruit.
 There are no big and brash spices here, which is nice to see once in a while, but the flavours – nice as though they are – all seem to stop short of something bolder.
 Occasionally a bold strike of vanilla, but for me it doesn’t quite hold together.
 That muted quality really gets in the way.

 By now you’d have noticed I’m not much of a numbers/ratings chap, since I suspect my mood changes by the day, and a 5% here or there could be misleading when compared to others.
 It’s one of those times where I feel especially justified for not rolling with numbers, because they’d not do the whisky justice.
-Ultimately, though, I’d say that this is a good social dram.
+This is a good social dram.
 It’s good to sip in company, without thinking too hard.
 In this sherry game, the Select Oak hasn’t quite got there to challenge, say, the Glenfarclas 15, if you ask me.
-But it maintains an air of approachability, nonetheless, and I’m sure newer whisky drinkers would be delighted with it.
+But it maintains an air of approachability, and I’m sure newer whisky drinkers would be delighted with it because of that reason.